rishikasinha2020/Module14-Challenge/Readme.md

 Deliverable 2 Requirements
 You will earn a perfect score for Deliverable 2 by completing all requirements below:

-1. There is a line graph displaying the number of bikes checked out by duration for all users, and the graph can be filtered by the hour (10 pt)
+1. There is a line graph displaying the number of bikes checked out by duration for all users, and the graph can be filtered by the hour

 Refer to #Image of the deliverable requirement: Resources\Trip by weekday per hour.PNG

-2. There is a line graph displaying the number of bikes that are checked out by duration for each gender by the hour, and the graph can be filtered by the hour and gender (10 pt)
+2. There is a line graph displaying the number of bikes that are checked out by duration for each gender by the hour, and the graph can be filtered by the hour and gender

 Refer to #Image of the deliverable requirement: Resources\By gender and number of bikes.PNG